ivanlolivier/codember/README.md

 └── README.md
 ```

+## Run it 🏃💨
+1. Clone the project (or download it)
+2. Execute `npm run challenge1` in the terminal to run the solution for the challenge1

 ## Do you want to see more solutions? 👥
 Check out these repos:
 - https://github.com/Atticus64/codember -> Jona <Atticus64>